 1:00 pm: Walk to San Lorenzo Market

 By booking the dome climb early, you can use the remaining time in the morning to visit the sites that look the most interesting.
-If you want to visit the Florence Cathedral with a guide, here is a very highly rated tour that includes entrance tickets and the dome climb.
+If tickets to the Florence Cathedral are sold out, you can purchase a ticket in advance through GetYourGuide.

 Lunch: Mercato Centrale